nok1214/Spotify-application/README.md

 ## Quick Start

-After cloning the repository onto your local machine, just use `npm install` and `npm start` and you can start searching for songs.
+After cloning the repository onto your local machine, use `npm install` and `npm start` and you can start searching for songs.

 ================================================================